Short Presentations and Workshops

 Short Presentation and Workshop Proposals should:

 - Align with the objectives of the K12 Next Generation Science Standards and the Vision and Change for Undergraduate Biology Education with an emphasis on sharing effective approaches to building quantitative reasoning skills among students.

 - Identify one or more relevant Pedagogical Track/s

 - Integrate the Four-Dimensional Ecology Education Framework (4DEE)

 Session Formats and Conference Tracks

-The conference accepts proposals for three formats, four curriculum topics and three pedagogical areas.
+The conference accepts proposals in three formats and four pedagogical areas.
 Details are available at:

 Submit Your Teaching Idea to the LifeDiscoveryEd Digital Library!

 All presenters are highly encouraged to submit their final products for formal publication in the digital library.
 Authors retain copyright.
 Presenters will choose to submit through one of the four portals of the LifeDiscoveryEd Digital Library (LDDL), managed by LDDL partner societies.